 grouping variables based on a chosen number of levels of their identification code.
 For example,

-consider a variable with an identification code composed of four levels, aaa_bbb_ccc_ddd
+consider a variable with an identification code composed of four levels, aaa_bbb_ccc_ddd, where

-.
-If the harmonization is to consider all four coding levels (level = 4
+aaa_bbb_eee_fff.
+If the harmonization is to consider all four coding levels (level = 4),

 then these two variables will remain coded as separate variables.
-But if level = 2
+But if level = 2, then both

 Alessandro Samuel-Rosa alessandrosamuelrosa@gmail.com